 Molly: This country has some serious pockets of crap-tastic food, especially along the highways and interstates.
 What were your workarounds?

 Kristin: If I found myself in a place with little-to-no vegan restaurants I’d search out health food stores, co-ops, or in some cases (worst case) Wal-Mart and even gas stations have *something* (fresh fruit, ready-made guacamole, chips, peanuts, snack bars, juices, etc.)

 Kristin: Oh my!
-Hmm… I’m a bit of a song-picker, if you will (vs. full album listener) but according to my iTunes account, the albums I listened to most while traveling were: Queen (greatest hits album), the Avenue Q soundtrack, and all of Sarah Bareilles.
+Hmm… I’m a bit of a song-picker, if you will (vs. full album listener), but according to my iTunes account, the albums that I listened to the most while traveling were: Queen (greatest hits album), the Avenue Q soundtrack, and all of Sarah Bareilles.
 Oh and (bonus!) all of Pink Martini as well.

 Molly: Did you plan on writing a book from the beginning or did the idea manifest while traveling?

 Kristin: No!
 Well, not really.
 I had (apparently as one of my old journals would later reveal) written down—among a list of life goals—to “get published” someday.
 It was dated April 2011.
 I embarked on my trip in October 2011.
 In January 2013 I received a note from a Boston-area acquaintance.
 He said he

 had a business opportunity he wanted to chat about.

 A few months and conversations later I had signed a contract with the soon-to-be launched Vegan Publishers via Casey and his wife, Christen.

 Originally we talked about working on a coffee table book.
 At some point that transitioned into the memoir that’s sitting on the desk next to me right now, as I write this.
 Eee!! 🙂

 Molly: What was the hands down best restaurant, cafe or food truck that you ate at on your journey?